ggraner/buildingandoperatingdatahubs/README.md

 # Building and Operating Data Hubs
 Using a practical Framework as Toolset

-These Files represent the framework presented the book **Building and Operating Data Hubs** available on Leanpub:
+These Files contain the framework presented the book **Building and Operating Data Hubs** available on Leanpub:

 https://leanpub.com/buildingandoperatingdatahubs